drocheam/optrace/docs/source/usage/elements.rst

 Types
 ##############

-In optrace the class |Element| denotes an object which has 0-2 surfaces and belongs to the tracing geometry.
+An |Element| combines 0 to 2 surfaces and builds a 3D representable and/or raytraceable object in the raytracing geometry.

 **Tracing Elements**

-Tracing elements are Elements with direct ray interaction:
+Tracing elements are elements with direct ray interaction:

 .. list-table::
    :widths: 100 400